Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 We find that in many different religions, holy figures have been worshiped.
 They worship Krishna, they worship Buddha, they worship Jesus, and so on.
 Then, there is the worship of the Saints; Hundreds of them have been worshiped around the world, and why not?
 The vibration of light is everywhere.

-Temples or churches, books or forms, are simply the kindergarten of religion, to make the spiritual child strong enough to take higher steps; and these first steps are necessary if you want religion.
+Temples or churches, books or forms, are simply the kindergarten of religion, to make the Spiritual child strong enough to take higher steps; and these first steps are necessary if you want religion.

 Sri Ramakrishna, Harmony, so many paths, so many religions